dikortis/LetsTalkETC/Episodes/Episode_10.md

-developers and to other people where we're saying listen no one's going to come along and rip the rug out from underneath you you know and if you're if you're a guy who builds infrastructure in your health care company or an IOT company or something you want to put billions of dollars of infrastructure on something you're the CEO of that company you can't go to your CEO and say oh yeah
+developers and to other people where we're saying listen no one's going to come along and rip the rug out from underneath you know and if you're if you're a guy who builds infrastructure in your health care company or an IOT company or something you want to put billions of dollars of infrastructure on something you're the CEO of that company you can't go to your CEO and say
 I want to build on this platform and by the way they can have a harsh work at any moment and there's AC 3 guys beside